Vet Tech Training!

 Important Qualities of a Certified Nursing Assistant

 Certified nursing assistants are directly responsible for the care of their patients on a daily basis.
 Being able to maintain professional standards of care and deliver high quality services requires certain qualities.
-CNA schools will help students develop many professional and personal qualities.
+CNA schools help you develop many professional and personal qualities.
 Here are some of the important qualities that certified nursing assistants should have:

 Compassion.
 Many patients need nursing services because they are unable to care for themselves.
 A certified nursing assistant must have the compassion and empathy to understand and care for their patients.